 No refunds for cancellations will be issued.

-- You may tear down your booth space after the last coffee break ends at TBD on Wednesday, 22 April 2020.
+- You may tear down your booth space after the last coffee break ends at 2:45 pm on Friday, 30 October 2020.

 - The exhibitor space is a 10′ x 10′ area.
 It will be set with a 6′ skirted table and two chairs with access to electricity.
 Please do not exceed 10′ across, as the space in the exhibition area will be limited.